The Magic of Atlantic Salmon fishing in Scotland

 The salmon is highly revered among sportfishing anglers.
 These magnificent fish have terrific fighting qualities.
 The great enigma about the salmon is that it actually does not feed in fresh water, so no one quite knows why it takes a fly or lure.
 This makes catching them all that more challenging.

 For a long time, Scotland has seen one of the top destinations for salmon fishing in the world.
 Scotland has a unique blend of jaw droppingly beautiful scenery coupled with a great variety of salmon rivers.
 Indeed, there are so many salmon rivers in Scotland, that there is a river to suit almost every anglers taste.
 From the small Highland rivers in the north to the larger rivers of the central belt and Scottish Borders.
 Each river has its unique characteristics and offers the visiting angler a quite different challenge.

 The Scottish salmon fishing season generally starts in February, but it depends on the individual river.
 There are a handful of rivers which open in January.
 From February through until the end of May anglers are fishing for spring salmon.
-These fish are highly prized among salmon anglers.
+These spring salmon are highly prized among salmon anglers.
 Catching one of these magnificent fish is truly an achievement.
 Salmon at this time of year are not plentiful but they are often big in size and extremely powerful.
 These fish truly test the angler as well as his or her tackle.
 Some of the fish caught at this time of year can weigh in excess of thirty pounds and so on light tackle can give a great account of themselves.

 FISHING SEASON FOR ATLANTIC SALMON